-The contemplated development is subject to the site plan control approval process.
-The City of Ottawa must approve the engineering design drawings and reports prior to the issuance of site plan control.
+The contemplated development is subject to the zoning by-law amendment process.
+The City of Ottawa must approve the engineering design drawings and reports prior to the issuance of zoning by-law amendment.

 The development is contemplated to outlet to a partially combined sewer sewershed.